JosephABB/odin-recipes/README.md

-# THis repo is meant to display basic HTML skills and gain experience using git as a collaborative tool.
+# This repo is meant to display basic HTML skills and gain experience using git as a collaborative tool.